Pretty Loch Lomond Villages

 Loch Lomond Villages

-Welcome to our Top 10 list of the prettiest villages in Loch Lomond and the Trossachs, and it's as controversial as we get!
-Have your say in the comments below if you agree or disagree with the choices and their rankings.
-I am sure we can all agree that there are some beautiful villages in National Park.
+Welcome to our Top 10 list of the prettiest villages in Loch Lomond and the Trossachs. it’s as controversial as we get!
+Have your say in the comments below—do you agree or disagree with our choices and their rankings?

 No. 10 – Ardentinny